 When he was still an intern, he met Cecelia, an ICU nurse who would later become his wife.
 Unlike Anthony, Cecelia believed abortion was wrong.
 She says that her rejection of abortion came from neither religion nor faith, but from something inside her that told her that “there’s something wrong with a woman being able to kill her child.”
 She recalls that, in one of her nursing classes, the students were asked if they wanted to help with an abortion.
 Only she and one other person declined.

 About a year after meeting, he and Cecelia got married, and soon Dr. Anthony Levatino began working in private practice as an OB/GYN.
 He delighted in delivering babies, but also saw no problem with doing abortions.
 He states that, as a doctor, when doing abortions, you have to dehumanize the baby and keep both an emotional and professional distance.
 He would tell himself: “I’m just doing a medical procedure.
 I’m helping this woman.”

-For Anthony and Cecelia, abortion became a topic they avoided.
-Yet it was becoming a part of Anthony’s routine.
-“You can get used to almost anything if you do it enough,” he says.
+Yet abortion was becoming a regular part of Anthony’s routine.
+“You can get used to almost anything if you do it enough,” he said.

-Soon, the couple decided they wanted to start a family.
+Soon after they married, the couple decided they wanted to start a family.
 But month after month, Cecelia couldn’t get pregnant.
 She said it was then that she really began hating the fact that Anthony was doing abortions.
-She couldn’t get past the fact that, while they struggled to conceive a baby, her husband was killing them.
 She remembers standing in the shower crying and praying, even though she wasn’t religious and had no faith at the time.
 And she remembers thinking to herself, “Here we are trying to have a baby, and my husband’s killing them.”